SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

 This idea of Production Culture has stuck with me over the last few weeks.
 In this assignment, I want to think about how Production Culture applies to the MUP thesis process I am about to begin.

+Critique is not:
+Emphasis on Design

+Problem is that when time is crunched, what is sacrificed is not specifications of the deliverable, but the intentionality and thought

 My contention is this:

 **Ways that a masters thesis can be considered a big success**